pc-Jiang/pc-Jiang.github.io/_pages/about.md

 News
 -----
-**2025.08** Pengcen was invited to give a talk at the seminar of Research Experiences for Undergraduates, California State University, Northridge.
+**2025.08** Pengcen was invited to give a talk at the research seminar of Research Experiences for Undergraduates, California State University, Northridge.

 Fun fact about me